ivangfr/okta-springboot-react/README.md

 - ### jobs-api

-  [`Spring Boot`](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/) Web Java application that exposes a REST API for managing jobs.
-It has some endpoints that are secured. `Okta` is used to handle authentication and authorization.
+  [`Spring Boot`](https://docs.spring.io/spring-boot/index.html) Web Java application that exposes a REST API for managing jobs.
+The job data are stored in [Elasticsearch](https://www.elastic.co/elasticsearch) It has some endpoints that are secured. `Okta` is used to handle authentication and authorization.

   The table below shows the endpoins, whether they are secured or not, and the authorization role required to access the secured ones.